aaroncourt/Find-Players/README.md

 5. Show all games user has favorited on search results
 6. Be able to favorite a user/game from the results page using JS
     * Eventually code all favorite/own buttons for users and games to use JS to increase server efficency by reducing # of API calls
-7. Require being logged in to search for players
+7. ~~Require being logged in to search for players~~
 8. Add avatars for players to choose from
 9. Add a no search results page
+10. Create repository and api call class